These Are All of Utah’s National Parks, Ranked

 Bottom Line: Arches National Park

-You'll spend about 99 percent of your time here gaping at the large arches that frame more arches and red rock formations that crop out of the earth as if they were petrified giants.
+You'll spend about 99 percent of your time here gaping at the seemingly infinite arches.
+There are also red rock formations that crop out of the earth as if they were petrified giants.

 1. Zion National Park